Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 Falling Action Relieves Tension

-A story is a slow build-up of tension culminating in a pivotal moment that blows the tension in all directions.
-However, there is usually a little tension left over after the explosive moment, which needs to trickle off to allow audiences to process the climax and prepare for the story’s resolution.
+But that explosive moment can’t resolve all the tension.
+There’s usually a little left over, which needs to trickle off to allow audiences to process the climax and prepare for the story’s resolution.

 Falling Action Versus Resolution